b-mandelbrot/pulmonary-covid19/README.md

 The database containing the optimization results of all hybrid models is available for download at: [data/optuna](https://drive.google.com/drive/folders/1dlkpyQ2RrkCi1g8CfZsXYzxqL4X6XFJU?usp=sharing)

-To see the results, you need to install the `optuna-dashboard` library for `Python 3`.
+To see the results, you need to install the `optuna-dashboard` library for `Python`.

 	$ pip install optuna-dashboard
     $ optuna-dashboard sqlite:///optuna.db # you must have previously downloaded the file.

 Visit the url [http://127.0.0.1:8080/](http://127.0.0.1:8080/) to view the dashboard.

+### Jupyter notebook

+To run the model and extract the metrics provided in the paper use the notebook: [xception-lstm.ipynb](xception-lstm.ipynb).